WHAT WE DO

 Girly Products + Your Help = Love

-GHG.P. took on a life of its own when the girls decided to throw a neighborhood party and asked all the guests to bring a box of pads or tampons as a "gift" they would donate.
+GHG.P. took on a life of its own when the girls were 17 and 13 and decided to throw a neighborhood party and asked all the guests to bring a box of pads or tampons as a "gift" they would donate.
 Not only did their friends bring donations, but word spread, an article was written and within a few weeks the family's house was filled with boxes!
 It really was so easy to inspire people (who were, quite frankly, shocked that the products are not covered by food stamps) that many friends offered to throw parties, businesses offered to exchange services for donations and very soon the very best thing happened.
 Not only were the girls doing great work, but they were inspiring others to do the same, which is the driving principle behind their original volunteer group.
 If you'd like to read more about the girls' work, check out this.
 Or this.

 WHO WE ARE